w3c/i18n-drafts/tutorials/language-negotiation/language-negotiation.md

 - **Recognized but Not Authenticated User** - the user has a profile on this site and there is some cross-session or other indication to associate the request with a specific user profile.
 However, the user has not authenticated themselves.
-User's in this state can have a measure of personalization done for them, but should not be given access to account secrets (such as the password, payment information, and the like).
+Users in this state can have a measure of personalization done for them, but should not be given access to account secrets (such as the password, payment information, and the like).